mpollmeier/scala-repl-pp/README.md

 However, semantically, srp can be considered an extension of the stock repl.
 We don't want to create and maintain a competing REPL implementation, instead the idea is to provide a space for exploring new ideas and bringing them back into the dotty codebase.
 [When we forked](https://github.com/mpollmeier/scala-repl-pp/commit/eb2bf9a3bed681bffa945f657ada14781c6a7a14) the stock ReplDriver, we made sure to separate the commits into bitesized chunks so we can easily rebase.
 The changes are clearly marked, and whenever there's a new dotty version we're bringing in the relevant changes here (`git diff 3.3.0-RC5..3.3.0-RC6 compiler/src/dotty/tools/repl/`).

-### Why are script line numbers incorrect?
-srp currently uses a simplistic model for predef code|files and additionally imported files, and just copies everything into one large script.
-That simplicity naturally comes with a few limitations, e.g. line numbers may be different from the input script(s).

-A better approach would be to work with a separate compiler phase, similar to what Ammonite does.
-That way, we could inject all previously defined values|imports|... into the compiler, and extract all results from the compiler context.
-That's a goal for the future.

-If there's a compilation issue, the temporary script file will not be deleted and the error output will tell you it's path, in order to help with debugging.

 ### Why do we ship a shaded copy of other libraries and not use dependencies?
 srp includes some small libraries (e.g. most of the com-haoyili universe) that have been copied as-is, but then moved into the `replpp.shaded` namespace.
 We didn't include them as regular dependencies, because repl users may want to use a different version of them, which may be incompatible with the version the repl uses.
 Thankfully their license is very permissive - a big thanks to the original authors!
 The instructions of how to (re-) import then and which versions were used are available in [import-instructions.md](shaded-libs/import-instructions.md).